Skip to content

 • How deep they are going: are they testing individual models or data fields, checking calculations at a granular level, or just skimming the surface?

-• What the bases for expectations are (what they are testing against): this could be vendor / industry guidance for a specific control, a recognized standard, your internal policy, etc.
+• What the bases for expectations are (what they are testing against): this could be vendor / industry guidance for a specific control, a recognised standard, your internal policy, etc.

 • Whether they are testing design, effectiveness or both: in testing controls, are they setting a baseline by testing the design, and then covering a period by testing effectiveness?